 After making qualifying payments for 20 to 25 years, you may be eligible for loan forgiveness of any remaining balance.
 Direct Loan borrowers working in public service may be eligible for loan forgiveness after 10 years of making qualifying payments.
 (Note: If you have an older federal loan, made under the FFELP program, you can consolidate your FFELP loan into a Direct Loan, known as a Direct Consolidation Loan.
 Consolidation into the Direct Loan program may allow you to take advantage of payment plans or forgiveness options created solely for Direct Loans.
-You will need to weigh the advantages and disadvantages before you take this action.
-Importantly, keep in mind that federal rules do not allow previous payments made on the original loan to count toward loan forgiveness; a new payment counter would begin.)
+You will need to weigh the advantages and disadvantages before you take this action.)

-FACT: 53% of student loan balances serviced by Navient for the federal government are enrolled in IDR plans.
+FACT: Half of student loan balances serviced by Navient for the federal government are enrolled in IDR plans.

 Why is forbearance used when enrolling in Income-Driven Repayment?

 Forbearance is often a required tool to help borrowers enroll in federal IDR plans.

 FACT: Nearly 70% of borrowers in IDR plans needed forbearance for one of two reasons: